Machynlleth: Transport

 Machynlleth railway station was built by the Newtown and Machynlleth Railway; it provides services to Aberystwyth and the Cambrian coast to the west, and Newtown and Shrewsbury to the east.
 Services are operated by Transport for Wales.

 The town is home to the signalling centre that controls the European Rail Traffic Management System (ERTMS) on the Cambrian Line.
 The system went into full operational use in March 2011.

 From 1859 to 1948, the town was served by the narrow-gauge Corris Railway, which brought slate from the quarries around Corris and Aberllefenni for onward despatch to the markets.
 The railway's original station, was on Brickfield Street, and operated from about 1860 to about 1874.
 It was replaced by a new station, opened in 1874, next to the mainline station.
 A new station building was built in 1905, and can still be seen alongside the road approaching the town from the north.

 Machynlleth is served by two TrawsCymru long-distance bus routes.
 The T2 connects the town with Bangor to the north and continues to Aberystwyth, where connections can be made to South Wales.
 There is also the T12 which runs to Wrexham, via Newtown; this is branded as TrawsCymru Connect.

 Welsh language

 Machynlleth retains its linguistic tradition, with Welsh spoken alongside English.
-The 2011 Census indicated that 67% of the population have some knowledge of Welsh, with 39% able to read, write and speak the language.
+The 2021 Census indicated that 62% of the population have some knowledge of Welsh, with 50.2% able to read, write and speak the language (compared to an average of 20% across all Wales).